-If you are considering attaining an online social work degree, know that it is a fairly broad field of study.
+If you are considering attaining a social work degree, know that it is a fairly broad field of study.
 There are social workers who will engage one-on-one with people as counselors, and those who will work to develop policy and help to plan and organize for communities on a larger scale.

-A social work degree may even allow you to pivot to any number of related fields.
+A online social work degree may even allow you to pivot to any number of related fields.
 Those credentials can be a big help in attaining work in human relations, management, even marketing.
 Even if you are not specifically pursuing a career as a “social worker,” a degree in this field lets employers know that you are qualified to help people deal with personal and social issues,

 There is quite a bit to recommend social work.
 Even before we add in the jobs that do not necessarily have “social work” in the title, we’re looking at 707,400 jobs on the market right now with an 11% growth expected over the next eight years, and social workers typically make about $50,470 a year at $24.26, according to the Bureau of Labor Statistics.
 Of course, if you’re considering a career in this field, the appeal of the job is the human element.
 In social work, you’re not simply filling out boxes on a checklist, you’re helping real people deal with real problems, and that’s hard to put a price on.